tfeb/tfeb-lisp-toys/README.md

 You can call the `symbol-fex` of a symbol, and if it is careful to use `ensure` everywhere it should, things should just work.

-It's tempting therefore to implement `fex`es as conventional functions, using a compiler macro to do the appropriate massaging on the arguments.
+It's tempting therefore to implement fexes as conventional functions, using a compiler macro to do the appropriate massaging on the arguments.
 I think that would be sufficiently horrible and unreliable that I didn't try it however.

 Promises should be thread-safe, assuming that slot access of structures is atomic.
 They may evaluate their forms more than once, but there should be not race between a promise being marked as forced and it actually being forced.

-I have written a previous version of things like `FEXPR`s which I seem to have lost: it was, I think, more elaborate than this one.
+I have written a previous version of things like `FEXPR`s which I seem to have lost: it was, I think, more elaborate than this one, but probably not as good.

 ### Package, module
 `fex` lives in and provides `org.tfeb.toys.fex`.